Waikato Times: History

 The Waikato Times started out as the tri-weekly Waikato Times and Thames Valley Gazette, first published by George Jones on 2 May 1872 in Ngāruawāhia but moved to Hamilton in 1875.
 It was then managed by Messrs Langbridge, Silver, E. M. Edgecumbe, George Edgecumbe and J. S. Bond, who ran a book and stationery shop and changed the Times from tri-weekly to a penny daily in 1896, using Press Association news.

 For 20 years it competed with the Waikato Argus, until the papers merged in 1915.
 The paper changed from afternoon to morning production from 5 September 2011, though had changed its Saturday issue in 2003.

 The Times had an audited net daily circulation of 11,633 copies at March 2021.

 As of December 2012 Allan Hawkey produces opinion cartoons for the newspaper.

 Papers Past has 2 May 1872 to 31 December 1892 issues in a searchable form on-line.
 Hamilton reference library has microfilm copies of the Waikato Argus (29 Aug 1896 – 27 December 1902, 23 January 1903 – 30 April 1909, 1 June 1909 – 4 December 1914) and Waikato Times from 1872.

 On 27 April 2023, Stuff confirmed that it would launch separate subscription-based websites for The Waikato Times and two of its other major newspapers, The Post and The Press.
-Previously, the newspaper had been hosged on the free Stuff news website.
+Previously, the newspaper had been hosted on the free Stuff news website.